Esophageal Cancer Awareness Month

 Esophageal cancer forms in the tissue lining of the esophagus.
 There are two types of esophageal cancer, squamous cell carcinoma and adenocarcinoma.

-federal statistics, an estimated 16,940 people living in the United States will be diagnosed with esophageal cancer and an estimated 15,690 will die of the disease in 2017, making it one of the deadliest forms of cancer.
+federal statistics, an estimated 17,290 people living in the United States were diagnosed with esophageal cancer and an estimated 15,850 died of the disease in 2018, making it one of the deadliest forms of cancer.

 Signs and symptoms of esophageal cancer include painful or difficult swallowing, weight loss, pain behind the breastbone, hoarseness and cough, and indigestion and heartburn.